UN-NGO UNANIMA International assisted in establishing the RIGHT TO WATER as a HUMAN RIGHT

 BACKGROUND INFORMATION

 Catarina de Albuquerque is the first UN Special Rapporteur on the human right to safe drinking water and sanitation.
 She was appointed by the Human Rights Council in 2008.
 Ms. de Albuquerque is a Professor at the Law Faculties of the Universities of Braga and Coimbra and the American University’s Washington College of Law and a Senior Legal Adviser at the Office for Documentation and Comparative Law, an independent institution under the Prosecutor General’s Office.
-Learn more, log on to:
+Learn more, log on to: “Some States, including Canada and the United Kingdom, are apparently proposing the removal of an explicit reference to the right to water and sanitation for all from the first draft of the ‘Rio+20 UN Conference on Sustainable Development’ outcome document,” warned the UN Special Rapporteur on the human right to safe drinking water and sanitation.
+This declaration is currently being discussed in New York.

 http://www.ohchr.org/EN/Issues/WaterAndSanitation/SRWater/Pages/SRWaterIndex.aspx